-"That was magical, and nobody knew about it, not even in the town where he did it," says Ruth DeYoung Kohler, president of the Kohler Foundation and director of the John Michael Kohler Arts Center, which occupies her grandfather's former home in Sheboygan.
+"That was magical, and nobody knew about it, not even in the town where he did it," said the late Ruth DeYoung Kohler, who was the longtime president of the Kohler Foundation and director of the John Michael Kohler Arts Center, which occupies her grandfather's former home in Sheboygan.

 "They needed someone to say, 'This is important.'
 Fred Smith was the first, and when we first went up to talk to him, his family was talking about razing the place."

 Smith's will specified if the figures weren't moved, they belonged to the tavern, which had been sold.
 When they went to Phillips to move the heavy figures, Kohler said, the tavern owner put up mounds of dirt to block the DNR front-end loader and gave away free beer so customers' cars would clog the parking lot.